pmmp/PocketMine-MP/CONTRIBUTING.md

 * Use descriptive commit titles
 * __No merge commits are allowed, or multiple features per pull request__

-## RFC and Voting
-* These are big Pull Requests or contributions that change important behavior.
-* RFCs will be tagged with the *PR: RFC* label
-* A vote will be held once the RFC is ready.
-All users can vote commenting on the Pull Request
-* Comments MUST use "Yes" or "No" on the FIRST sentence to signify the vote, except when they don't want it to be counted.
-* If your comment is a voting comment, specify the reason of your vote or it won't be counted.
-* After voting has been closed, no further votes will be counted.
-* An RFC will be rejected if less than 50% + 1 (simple majority) has voted Yes.
-* If the RFC is approved, Team Members have the final word on its implementation or rejection.
-* RFCs with complex voting options will specify the vote percentage or other details.

 **Thanks for contributing to PocketMine-MP!**

 ### Code Syntax